mne-tools/mne-python/doc/configure_git.rst

 You need to do this only once for each package you want to contribute to.
-The instructions here are very similar to the instructions at https://help.github.com/fork-a-repo/ |emdash| please see that page for more details.
+The instructions here are very similar to the instructions at https://help.github.com/fork-a-repo/ -- please see that page for more details.
 We're repeating some of it here just to give the specifics for the mne-python_ project, and to suggest some default names.